-The OVP threshold may be reprogrammed to within 655 mV of the output voltage (for output voltages lower than 2.555V, without any resistive divider on the Fb pin), using the VOUT_OV_FAULT_LIMIT PMBus command or the corresponding registers (for IR38363 and IR38365).
+The OVP threshold may be reprogrammed to within 655 mV of the output voltage (for output voltages lower than 2.555V, without any resistive divider on the Fb pin), using i2c.
 For an OVP threshold programmed to be more than 655 mV greater than the output voltage, the effective OV threshold ceases to be an absolute value and instead tracks the output voltage with a 655 mV offset.

 When Vsns exceeds the over voltage threshold, an over voltage trip signal asserts after 200ns (typ.) delay.
 The default response is that the high side drive signal HDrv is latched off immediately and PGood flags are set low.
 The low side drive signal is kept on until the Vsns voltage drops below the threshold.
 HDrv remains latched off until a reset is performed by cycling either Vcc or Enable or the OPERATION command.
-The device allows the user to reconfigure this response by the use of the VOUT_OV_FAULT_RESPONSE PMBus command.
-In addition to the default response described above, this command can be used to configure the device such that Vout overvoltage faults are ignored and the converter remains enabled. (however, they will still be flagged in the STATUS_REGISTERS and by SAIērt).
-For further details on the corresponding PMBus commands related to OVP, please refer to the UN0060 IR3806x PMBus commandset user note.
+In addition to the default response described above, i2c can be used to configure the device such that Vout overvoltage faults are ignored and the converter remains enabled..